About A Forever Recovery

 Scot incorporates music, film-clips, feminist studies, and postmodern philosophy into therapy in a manner that addicts find to be eye-opening and challenging.
 These components are remarkably easy to understand and apply to support changes in thinking and beliefs that are necessary for long-term recovery and self-discovery.

 For those who want to explore faith, Miller is a recorded Quaker Minister and ordained with the Church of the Brethren.

 Nicole Howe has a Masters in Counseling Psychology from The Chicago School of Professional Psychology in Chicago, IL.
 She is also trained in Moral Reconation Therapy.

 Nicole is a licensed counselor with the state of Michigan.
 Her populations of interest include adults, families, and children dealing with substance abuse and/or mental illness.

 As a substance abuse counselor, Nicole enjoys her work and looks forward to continuing to grow in the field.

 Laurel Odell has a BA in Psychology and has 17 years’ experience working in the field of substance abuse recovery.
 She is also MRT trained and certified in SMART Recovery.

 Laurel says she enjoys this field of work because she finds it rewarding and important.

-CARF accreditation demonstrates A Forever Recovery’s quality, accountability, and commitment to the satisfaction of the persons served.
+CARF accreditation demonstrates about A Forever Recovery and their quality, accountability, and commitment to the satisfaction of the persons served.